-Alphabet (the parent company of Google and its many subsidiaries) has demonstrated a willingness to censor a wide range of voices, mostly conservatives and Christians, on its platforms and police-protected speech in discriminatory ways.
-Google discriminates against conservative and religious nonprofits in its charitable policies and regularly uses its corporate reputation to advance ideological causes.
+Alphabet, the parent company of Google and its many subsidiaries, has demonstrated a willingness to censor a wide range of voices, mostly conservatives and Christians, on its platforms and police-protected speech in discriminatory ways.
+Google discriminates against conservative and religious nonprofits in its charitable policies and regularly uses its corporate reputation and funds to advance ideological causes.
+The company covers the cost of "medically necessary transition-related care” for its employees and their children.
 Google does not have viewpoint protections for its employees.
-For these reasons, Google receives a "High Risk" rating.
+For these reasons, Google receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.